Actilyse Cathflo 2 mg powder for solution for injection and infusion

 5 vials with 93 mg powder for solution for injection and infusion

-The reconstituted solution should then be instilled into the dysfunctional central venous access device.
+The reconstituted solution should then be instilled into the occluded central venous access device.
 It may be diluted further with sterile sodium chloride 9 mg/ml (0.9 %) solution for injection up to a minimal concentration of 0.2 mg/ml since the occurrence of turbidity of the reconstituted solution cannot be excluded.
-A further dilution of the reconstituted solution with sterilised water for injections or in general, the use of carbohydrate infusion solutions, e.g. dextrose is not recommended due to increasing formation of turbidity of the reconstituted solution.
+A further dilution of the 1 mg/mL reconstituted solution with sterilised water for injections or in general, the use of carbohydrate infusion solutions, e.g. dextrose is not recommended due to increasing formation of turbidity of the reconstituted solution.
 Actilyse Cathflo should not be mixed with other medicinal products in the same catheter (not even with heparin).

 For incompatibilities see section 6.2.